 Lincoln Park — it's a huge park next to the Lake, with a great view of the skyline.
 It's also where the free Lincoln Park Zoo is.

-South Lagoon — I went stand-up paddle boarding here twice.
+South Lagoon — We went stand-up paddle boarding here twice.
 When I first arrived, I didn't think much of it.
 We launched off from an area filled with boats.
 But after paddling under a bridge, going further down the lagoon, you'll get one of the best views of the Chicago skyline in the entire city.